Associate Professor Yujie Zhu

 Research interests

 With a background in anthropology and a focus on critical heritage studies, my research centers on the cultural politics of the past within diverse heritage and memory spaces.
 I am interested in exploring the multifaceted roles that heritage plays in processes of social transformation and knowledge transmission.
-My research encompasses various aspects of the heritage and memory work including the impact of heritage tourism, the politics of remembering and forgetting, and the interplay between heritage and reconciliation.
+My research encompasses various aspects of the heritage and memory work including the impact of heritage tourism, the politics of remembering and forgetting, and the interplay between heritage, conflict and peace-building.

 I am the author and editor of eight books, including recent work on Heritage Tourism (Cambridge, 2021), Heritage Politics in China (Routledge, 2020, co-authored with Christina Maags), and a special issue on Heritage Interpretation, Conflict and Reconciliation in East Asia (2021, co-edited with William Logan).
 My articles have appeared in leading journals in the fields, including International Journal of Heritage Studies, Memory Studies, Annals of Tourism Research, Tourism Geographies, American Anthropologist, and International Journal of Cultural Policy.